<?xml version="1.0" encoding="UTF-8"?>

 ]]></content:encoded>

-<itunes:subtitle>This episode of Dramatic Impact: Acting and Theatre in Alberta features an interview with the Associate Artistic Director of Edmonton’s Citadel Theatre, James MacDonald. - James discusses his approach to directing and what excites him most about theatr...</itunes:subtitle>
+<itunes:subtitle>This episode of Dramatic Impact: Acting and Theatre in Alberta features an interview with the Associate Artistic Director of Edmonton’s Citadel Theatre, James MacDonald.
+James discusses his approach to directing and what excites him most about theatre ...</itunes:subtitle>

+<itunes:summary>This episode of Dramatic Impact: Acting and Theatre in Alberta features an interview with the Associate Artistic Director of Edmonton’s Citadel Theatre, James MacDonald.
 James discusses his approach to directing and what excites him most about theatre as an art form.
-He compares the pleasures of acting and directing, talks about some of his peak experiences, and discusses some of his upcoming projects.
+He compares the pleasures of acting and directing, talks about some of his peak […]</itunes:summary>

 <itunes:author>Elaine Elrod</itunes:author>